johnfilo/solace-samples-java/_docs/publish-subscribe.md

 To successfully build the samples you must have the Java API downloaded and available.
 The Java API library can be [downloaded here](http://dev.solacesystems.com/downloads/).
 The Java API is distributed as a zip file containing the required jars, API documentation, and examples.

+At the end, this tutorial walks through downloading and running the sample from source.

 ---

 ## Connecting to the Solace message router